D3Brooksster/reactlyve-backend/README.md

 # URL for Cloudinary to POST moderation results
 CLOUDINARY_NOTIFICATION_URL=http://localhost:3000/api/webhooks/cloudinary

+# This must be a publicly accessible URL.
+If Cloudinary can't reach it, no
+# moderation callbacks will be delivered.
+When debugging, check your Cloudinary
+# console for failed webhook attempts and ensure the value printed at startup
+# matches the URL you expect.

 # Cloudinary's AWS Rekognition add-on handles moderation, so no additional AWS keys are required

 # File Uploads